smplrspace/docs/docs/api-reference/space/data-layers.md

   width?: number | (dataElement: object) => number, onDrag?: ({ data: object }) => void,
   onDrop?: ({ data: object, position: object }) => void
+  disableElevationCorrection?: boolean,
 }) => DataLayerController
 ```

 - `id` is a unique identifier for this layer which is used for updates.
 - `data` is an array of objects (refered to as data elements) to be rendered.
 Each element **must** have an `id` (unique identifier within the data array) and a `position`.
 Elements can also contain any additional custom data used for rendering options.
-The elevation is automatically corrected in 2D mode to render the icon on the ground.
-In 3D mode, icon with low elevation will automatically be rendered on the ground to avoid being hidden.
 - `icon` provides information about the icon file to use.
 Icons must be self-hosted, `width` and `height` indicate the dimensions of the icon available at `url`.
 Only PNG and JPEG files are supported.
 - `width` - _optional_ - defines the width of the icon to render in meters.
 It can be defined as a number for all elements or per element with a function that takes each element as argument and returns the width for that element. _Default value: 1m._
 - `onDrag, onDrop` - _optional_ - providing either or both handlers will make data elements of the layer draggable.
 Each handler takes the dragged data element as argument. `onDrop` also receives the new position of the element so it can be updated in your app state and database.
+- `disableElevationCorrection` - _optional_
+  - In 2D mode, the rendered elevation of icons is fully managed and the provided value ignored.
+Icons will be rendered on top of the floor plans.
+  - In 3D mode, icons are rendered at their provided elevation but icons with low elevation will automatically be rendered above the ground to avoid being hidden.
+You can set `disableElevationCorrection` to true to disable this behavior.
+The elevation value of each icon will then be used directly.

 The [Add data elements](/examples/add-data-elements) example gives a full overview of draggable layers, including an icon layer.